hrajadurai/perceptrons_project/README.md

 print("Accuracy of the model: ", accuracy)

+--adding more data to 5 and data augmentation will give more accuracy

 **Observation:**
 - The **accuracy_score** function compares these two arrays and returns the proportion of correct predictions, which is the accuracy of the model.
 This accuracy score is then stored in the variable accuracy.